OlympusDAO/olympus-docs/docs/overview/07_boosted-liq-vaults.md

 ### For the Protocol:
 - Facilitating the provision of liquidity for OHM pairs through a more streamlined process.
-- Increasing the liquidity of OHM pairs by incentivizing users to provide liquidity using selected, high-quality counter assets.
+- Increasing the liquidity of OHM pairs by incentivizing users to provide liquidity using high-quality counter assets.
 - Dampening OHM volatility against these high-quality counter-pair assets, helping position OHM as a base asset with great liquidity routing.

 ### For Partners:
 - A more efficient liquidity mining vehicle.
 - Olympus does not take a portion of the rewards provided by the partner protocol, meaning partners get 2x TVL for their rewards compared to traditional liquidity mining systems.
-- Since OHM is a volatile asset with decent price stability, by pairing with it partners can:
+- Since OHM is a volatile asset with decent price stability, using it as a pair provides the following benefits for partners:
     - Reduce the Impermanent Loss (IL) that Liquidity Providers (LPs) would accure when providing liquidity agains stables.
     - Minimize the price supression that arbitrageurs can produce when their pools are paired with ETH.